Are Hair Fibers Waterproof?

 Are hair fibers waterproof and sweat resistant?

 Hair fibers are water resistant and moderately sweat resistant, but not fully waterproof.
 They hold through light rain, mild humidity, and normal daily perspiration.
-Heavy rain, swimming, or intense sweating that produces significant moisture at the scalp will loosen or remove them.
+Heavy rain, swimming, or intense sweating will loosen or remove them.
 A finishing spray applied after the fibers significantly improves resistance to both water and sweat.

 Do hair fibers come out in rain?